 - Add each widget to the respective columns, and this is how it will look like by default.

-Since this tutorial focuses on authorization links, let’s dig deeper into it.
+Since this tutorial is to design a header with Elementor that includes authorization links, let’s dig deeper into it.

 Under Login Link tab, enter the Login Page URL that we created before.
 Only the non-logged in users would see this text.
 You can change this text to whatever you want but keep it simple.